delta-one/dell-xps-15-9570-debian-linux/README.md

 If you only want to include those modules that you are really using, run a distro-kernel for a while and simply record all the modules you are using with [modprobed-db](https://github.com/graysky2/modprobed-db) for example.
 You can then take the distro-configuration and run `make localmodconfig` while proving the module-list from *modprobed-db*.

+### Kernel parameters
+The following kernel parameters can be useful:

+* `loglevel=2` -- suppresses some error messages
+* `acpi_rev_override=1 acpi_osi=Linux` -- makes some chnages to how ACPI works
+* `mem_sleep_default=deep` -- uses a more efficient suspend mode.
+However the CPU may get stuck in a high power state after resuming. ***Be careful when using this parameter.***
+* `nouveau.modeset=0 nouveau.runpm=0` -- prevents the Nouveau-driver from managing the Nvidia card and disables the power management
+* `scsi_mod.use_blk_mq=1` -- enables block multiquue for better NVMe performance
+* `pcie_aspm=force` -- enables Active-State Power Management, which sets a lower power state for PCIe links when the devices to which they connect are not in use
+* `drm.vblankoffdelay=1` -- reduces wakeup events and saves minimal power

 ### Wifi + Bluetooth
 The drivers needed for the Killer 1535-chip are in the `firmware-atheros`-package, which should be installed if you used an image with non-free firmware.
 Bluetooth should be working out of the box.<br>
 While the speed of the Killer-chip was nothing to complain about, I saw a lot of connection drops and switched the chip with an Intel 9260-card.
 The drivers for this card are in the `firmware-iwlwifi`-package.
 If you run the distribution-kernel, you are fine and the new card should then work out of the box.
 If you run a custom kernel, you need to add a couple of modules (see my [my kernel-configs](kernel-config) for details). `config-4.18.0-rc6-pfd1-nouveau-killer-intel` is my last config, that works with both chipsets.
 All future kernel-configs will only work with the Intel-chip.